 The answer could lie in scrollable, well-developed pages.

-Pages with parallax scrolling, bold headings, hero images, and contact information are quickly becoming the new norm.
+Pages with parallax scrolling, bold headings, hero images, and contact information has quickly become the new norm.

 They provide a high-level experience for the user — all they have to do is scroll — and they present small bits of text in large fonts.